cult-of-coders/meteor-tuts/source/guide/exposure.md

 *But Why ?*
 The reason we do this is to allow linking exposure bodies in a very secure manner.

+Given the scenario where Comment has a User link:

 ```
 const userBody = (userId) => {
     if (isAdmin(userId)) {